Belt & Hose Service in Twin Falls, ID — Bill’s Automotive & Muffler

 We Inspect Belts and Hoses at Every Service

-Decades of experience in Twin Falls means we've seen enough preventable breakdowns to take belt and hose condition seriously on every vehicle that comes through.
-These are inexpensive parts to replace proactively.
-They're not inexpensive to deal with after a failure.
-We catch them early, we tell you what we see, and we replace them when it makes sense — not to pad a bill, but because it's the right call.
+Forty years of catching preventable breakdowns means we take this seriously.
+These are inexpensive parts replaced proactively.
+They're not inexpensive after they fail.
+We catch them early, tell you what we see, and replace them when it makes sense.

-All belt and hose work at S&D Automotive is backed by the NAPA AutoCare 24-month/24,000-mile nationwide warranty.
+All belt and hose work is backed by the NAPA AutoCare 24-month/24,000-mile warranty.

 Cooling System & Radiator ❯